 Resources at Brighton Marine.
 The Brighton Marine vision does not end with housing.
 It includes the creation of a physical and virtual hub of services only a short walk from their front door.
 Our goal is to eliminate the challenge of finding needed services for the veteran, family member or care giver by placing access in one location.
 We also expect our concept of a centralized hub to create synergy and partnerships between resident organizations, allowing them to be better together.

-Homeless Veterans’ Housing Fund.
+Homeless Veterans’ Endowment Fund.
 In August 2015, Brighton Marine established an endowment fund to assist in ending veteran homelessness.
 The fund is administered by Brighton Marine to fund cost gaps associated with housing veterans under the Veterans Affairs Supportive Housing (VASH) program.
 Disbursements made from the fund cover costs associated with housing the homeless veteran that are not covered by public funding.
 Some of these costs include security deposits, temporary housing costs and brokers’ fees.
 To date, 264 veterans have benefited by payments made on their behalf and have attained permanent housing with assistance from the Fund.

 Arthur Berg Leadership Scholarship.
 In 2012, Brighton Marine established the Arthur Berg Leadership Scholarship, a $5,000 annual college stipend named after the former director of the facilities department.
 The scholarship was designed to support a growing leader in the neighboring Brighton High School Junior Reserve Officer Training Corps (JROTC) program.
 With the school’s decision to discontinue JROTC in the 2017-2018 academic year, Brighton Marine is developing plans to continue the scholarship with Northeastern University.